In-progress and Upcoming

 UM partnered with Mercury Intermedia, a current world leader for mobile news

 application development, to create the Official Ole Miss App ~ iPad Edition, which was first offered in April 2012.
 An iPhone version was deployed in January 2013.
-An Android version is being developed now and will be offered in Fall 2013.
+An Android version as deployed in January 2014.

 Included among the various app features are news stories, photo and video galleries, Twitter feeds, announcements, directories, a campus map, blogs, events, scores and weather reports.